fbpx

 By the early 2000s, a trickle of books had been published outlining different approaches to incorporating spirituality into treatment.
 These years also led to research on spiritual interventions.
 Thanks to recent studies, says Richards,

-“we know that spiritually integrated psychotherapy is as effective as secular therapy, and usually more effective with religious clients and devout people.”
+“We know that spiritually integrated psychotherapy is as effective as secular therapy, and usually more effective with religious clients and devout people.”

 There’s also evidence that spiritually integrated treatment not only reduces psychological distress but also has positive effects on people’s spiritual well being—something that’s not true of purely secular therapies.